DQCoding1/video-game-exchange/README.md

 # video-game-exchange

-This is a frontend website where you can exchange diferent videogames with other users, you can exchange games from consoles like:
+This is a website where you can exchange diferent videogames with other users, you can exchange games from consoles like:

 - PlayStation or
 - Xbox